English Royal Renaissance: 3 Days in London Itinerary

 Brunch — Granger & Co.

-As you stroll through Notting Hill, you’ll find Granger & Co. on the main commercial street, Westbourne Grove.
-This Australian cafe embodies the characteristics of its origin country—”sunny, easy-going and generous”—featuring a bright, welcoming environment with a minimalist yet warm aesthetic to enjoy a relaxed meal in.
+Find Granger & Co. on the main commercial street of Notting Hill, Westbourne Grove.
+This Australian cafe embodies the characteristics of its origin country—sunny, easy-going, and generous—with a minimalistic yet warm interior to enjoy a relaxed meal in.
+Since this casual dining spot doesn’t take reservations, pop in to put your name on the waitlist before exploring the rest of the shops in the area.

-Since this casual dining spot doesn’t take reservations, I’d recommend popping in to put your name on the waitlist before killing time by exploring the rest of the shops in the area.
-Open daily, Granger & Co. is notorious for their brunch food—particularly their banana ricotta hotcakes with honeycomb butter—which I paired with an espresso martini for a boozy breakfast that ensured I was sufficiently energized for the rest of the day.
-The scrambled eggs also get a special shoutout, but regardless of the time of day you’re sure to find well-prepared food with an emphasis on fresh, high-quality ingredients and simple yet delicious flavors.
+Open daily, Granger & Co. is notorious for their brunch—particularly their banana ricotta hotcakes with honeycomb butter—which I paired with an espresso martini for a boozy breakfast that ensured I was sufficiently energized for the rest of the day.
+The scrambled eggs also get a shoutout, but regardless of the time of day you’re sure to find well-prepared food with an emphasis on fresh, high-quality ingredients and simple yet delicious flavors.

 Portobello Market